 Infinite Ale Works is the entire reason that we started exploring Ocala.
 I hunt breweries like a travel blogger seeks a sponsored post.
 Imagine finding 35 glorious beer taps mixed with local brews and specialty hops.
 A flight barely covers any ground.
 Maybe I need to stay at a B&B tonight…or a horse ranch.

-It’s All About The Booze and Food in Ocala
+It’s All About The Booze & Food With Ocala’s Restaurants Scene

 Who knew what you could uncork in Ocala?